Illinois Compiled Statutes

 (b) Subject to appropriation, the State Board shall provide grants to eligible school districts that provide tax relief to the school district's residents, which may be no greater than 1% of EAV for a unit district, 0.69% of EAV for an elementary school district, or 0.31% of EAV for a high school district, as provided in this Section.

-(d) School districts seeking grants under this Section shall apply to the State Board by October 1 of each year.
+(d) School districts seeking grants under this Section shall apply to the State Board each year.
 All applications to the State Board for grants shall include the amount of the tax relief intended by the school district.

 (e) Each year, based on the most recent available data provided by school districts pursuant to Section 18-8.15 of this Code, the State Board shall calculate the unit equivalent tax rate, based on the applications received by the State Board, above which the appropriations are sufficient to provide relief and publish a list of the school districts eligible for relief.
 The State Board shall first provide grants to those districts with the highest unit equivalent tax rates.

 (f) The State Board shall publish a final list of grant recipients and provide payment of the grants by March 1 of each year.